julzerinos/python-slack-toolkit/README.md

 * Favicon - Will turn the favicon of a page into an emoji for your Slack workspace.

 Due to limitations in the Slack API, the token supplied must be a user token.
 To find your user token, open any window in your respective Slack workspace and enter the following command into the browser console `window.prompt("your api token is: ", window.boot_data.api_token)`.
 If emoji manipulation is turned off for normal users, you must be an administrator of the workspace.

-## Tools in progress/Roadmap

-### Formatting

-A tool for easy formatting of storage/informational channels will soon be available.

-### Future plans

-Slacky shall be made available through pip.